 02. Love, Songs (2007) by Christophe Honoré

 Being one of the many partnerships between Garrel and Honoré, Love Songs is an extremely french musical that resembles The Dreamers for focusing on a young love triangle.
-After a tragic death of a girl, these young people will need to face a hard reality by deconstructing the dream-like world that they have always lived in and struggle with their identities.
-Its been a while since i’ve watched Love Songs, but I do remember is one of Louis Garrel’s best films and probably Christopher Honoré’s masterpiece.
+After the tragic death of a young girl, these young people will need to face a hard reality by deconstructing the dream-like world that they have always lived in and struggle with their identities.
+It’s been a while since I’ve watched Love Songs, but I do remember is one of Louis Garrel’s best films and probably Christopher Honoré’s masterpiece.

 03. The Beautiful Person (2008) by Christopher Honoré